 Multimedia artist Paul Guinan is a founding member of Helioscope Studio, the largest collective of comic book creators in North America.
-He started out at First Comics, retouching art on one of the first manga translations published in the U.S., Lone Wolf and Cub.
+He started out at First Comics, retouching art on the very first manga translation published in the U.S., Lone Wolf and Cub.
 While at First, he co-created Cargonauts, a precursor to Firefly.
 Paul later teamed up with writer John Francis Moore to create the time-traveling hero Chronos for DC Comics.

 Most recently, Paul collaborated with Anina on the unique illustrated historical/science fiction books Boilerplate: History’s Mechanical Marvel (expanding on his earlier short stories) and Frank Reade: Adventures in the Age of Invention.
-His current project is an historical comic book series titled Aztec Empire, about the Aztecs’ defeat by Spanish invaders, with artist David Hahn.
+His current project is an historical graphic novel series titled Aztec Empire, with artist David Hahn.
 It has been nominated by both the Ringo and Eisner Awards for Best Digital Comic.